Hassan Darsi: Biography

 His arts are a work in movement, reliant to a process obeying both constraints of presentation, space, circumstances, and the evolutions of the project itself in a creative process.
+His most ambitious work in this regards is probably Le Projet de la Maquette, a detailed model of the Parc de l'Hermitage in Casablanca in the state of decomposition in the 2000s.

 One of his art projects known as the “scaling up” (Dixit Hassan Darsi) embraces both the needs of the design and the sometimes-radical positions taken by Hassan in contexts of resistance.
 A "scaling" which makes it possible to make visible what is no longer seen or not, whether it takes place through miniaturization.
 The "scaling up" art project is a process of reflection too (you have to find the right scale for everything ...), which leads Hassan to move to the field of art where it is not expected, in general.

 His “political model project”, was another artistic design that neglected the next elections in Morocco.
 This design reflected his feelings on how he escapes personally from what is seen in the reality.
 To what some call "the creative moment", Hassan seems to confront an artistic method that seeks above all creative situations.